 The Company determines the capital requirement based on annual operating plans and other strategic plans.
-The funding requirements are met through equity share capital, equity in form of subordinate debt and operating cash flows generated.
+The funding requirements are met through equity share capital, equity in form of sub-ordinate debt and operating cash flows generated.

-The sponsor (SIPL) has also enter into Sponsor Support Agreement to support the company for capital requirement in case of cost over run and short fall in cash flow.
+The Sponsor i.e. Sadbhav Infrastructure Project Limited (SIPL) & Sadbhav Hybrid Annuity Projects Limited (SHAPL) which is a wholly owned subsidiary of SIPL have also entered into Sponsor Support Agreement & Subordinate Loan Agreement respectively, to support the company for capital requirement in case of cost over run and short fall in cash flow.